mihaifm/bufstop/readme.md

 The Bufstop window is easily dismissed with the `<Esc>` key.

+**Bufstop** is a plugin for fast buffer switching, built for efficiency and less keystrokes.

+It provides a `:Bufstop` command that opens a new window at the bottom of the screen containing the list of current buffers (ordered by most recently used).
+Each buffer has an associated hotkey displayed besides it.
+When the hotkey is pressed, the buffer is loaded in preview mode (it's opened in the most recent window without closing the **Bufstop** window).

+Bufstop is more efficient than the native `:ls` comamnd, since it can be used to quickly preview opened files without closing the buffer list, and in general it requires less key strokes to open a buffer than other plugins.

+The `Bufstop` window is easily dismissed with the `<Esc>` key.

+This plugin also provides navigation history for each window.
+Use the `:BufstopForward` and `:BufstopBack` commands to quickly navigate the buffers in the order they were opened.

+Recommended |vimrc| mappings for these commands:

+    map <leader>b :Bufstop<CR>
+    map <C-tab>   :BufstopBack<CR>
+    map <S-tab>   :BufstopForward<CR>

 Usage
 -----

-This plugin provides single command, that can be mapped to any desired key.
+This plugin provides the following commands:

   :Bufstop

-For example, you can use the followin mapping in your `vimrc`:

-    map <leader>b :Bufstop<CR>

-Inside the Bufstop window, each buffer will have an associated hotkey that can be used to open the buffer.
+Invokes the |Bufstop| window.
+Inside it, each buffer will have an associated hotkey that can be used to open the buffer.

-In addition, the following key mappings are present in the Bufstop window:
+In addition, the following key mappings are present in the |Bufstop| window:

     d          wipe the selected buffer.
     <CR>       Open the selected buffer.
     <Esc>      Dismiss the Bufstop window
     k,j        Move up/down to select a buffer.

+    :BufstopBack

+Opens the previous buffer in the navigation history for the current window.

+    :BufstopForward

+Opens the next buffer in the navigation history for the current window.